iikira/certbot-go/README.md

   -out_csr string
     	path to csr output if not have own CSR (default "csr.pem") -out_priv_key string
-    	path to private key output if not have own CSR (default "private.key") -priv_key string
+    	path to private key output if EC PRIVATE KEY has not specified (default "private.key") -priv_key string
     	path to private key file
 ```